irobot-ros/ros2-performance/cross-compiling/advanced.md

 Where `ignore_pkgs_scripts/<TARGET_ARCHITECTURE>_my_changes.patch` contains the patch that you want to apply.

 ## Debugging of cross-compilation issues

 When you add new ROS 2 packages to your cross-compilation workspace, it's common that you will face compilation errors.
 The terminal will show WARN level logs.
 You can find all logs and all build commands in the directory `ros2_cc_ws/log/latest_build/<ROS2_PACKAGE>`.

-To speed-up debugging, it is recommended to manually invoke the build commands:
+To speed-up debugging, it is recommended to manually invoke the build commands.

-This command will bring you inside the cross-compilation Docker environment
+The `--debug` option will bring you inside the cross-compilation Docker environment

 ```
 bash cc_workspace.sh ~/ros2_cc_ws --debug
 ```

-To start a build
+To start a build, **from within the Docker environment**
 ```
 bash /root/compilation_scripts/cross_compile.sh
 ```